Isuu1/ToDo-List-JS/README.md

 - [x] Add HTML elements for user input, button and list
 - [x] Target DOM elements in javascript file
 - [x] Create a function to add item
+- [x] Create a function to remove item
-- [ ] Create a function to remove item
+- [ ] Create a function to complete task
 - [ ] Add styling